 Jerrell “Jerry” Henry, who worked for Roberts at the Chanute, Kansas radio station would be named station manager.
 The staff numbered nine people, but the identities of most are largely unknown, as they were not included in any newspaper descriptions.
 It was reported that all but one of the nine were brought in from the radio properties owned by Roberts.
 The only other early staff members identified in newspaper accounts were Wayne Cox (who later became a news anchor at WICS, Springfield, Illinois), Miss Jo Harter (whose position at the station is unknown), and Ned Wallace who was an engineer.

-Initially, problems began with Contractor James Hastings, builder of the studio facility, when it was disclosed that non-union painters were hired by Hastings for interior painting of the facility after the construction of the building was completed.
-Even though picketing didn't take place until the next week in early November of 1953, the other union workers walked off the job, and construction of other areas of the building stopped.
+Initially, problems began with Contractor James Hastings, builder of the studio facility, when it was disclosed that Hastings hired non-union painters for interior painting of the facility after the construction of the building was completed.
+Even though picketing took place the next week, in early November of 1953, the other union workers walked off the job, and construction of different areas of the building stopped.

-Yet another union joined in the picketing of the new WBLN facility during that time as well.
-The AF of L Radio Television Broadcast Technicians placed a lonely picket there initially because, as the union stated, the owners have imported two non-union engineers “from the south.”
+Yet another union also joined in the picketing of the new WBLN facility during that time.
+The Amiercan Federation of Labor Radio Television Broadcast Technicians initially placed a lonely picket there because, as the union stated, the owners have imported two non-union engineers “from the south.”

-The business agent for the Peoria-based A. F. of L. Radio Television Broadcast Technician, R.K.
-Pratt said his only demand was that WBLN employs union members.
-This fact seemed to be a surprise initially to WBLN station manager Mr. Henry.
+The business agent for the Peoria-based A. F. of L. Radio Television Broadcast Technician R.K.
+Pratt said his only demand was that WBLN employ union members.
+This fact initially seemed to surprise WBLN station manager Jerrell Henry.
 Henry said that union reps visited the station and asked him to sign a union contract.
-Henry told them they would have to make that request to the station owner, Cecil W. Roberts who was not in the area on that day.
-According to Henry, as soon as the representatives left, “all of a sudden we had pickets.”
-According to Henry, those non-union engineers were regular employees brought in from the other radio stations owned by Roberts.
+Henry told them they would have to make that request to the station owner, Cecil W. Roberts, who was away from the area that day.
+According to Henry, as soon as the representatives left, “All of a sudden, we had pickets.”
+According to Henry, those non-union engineers were regular employees from the other radio stations owned by Roberts.

 By November 19, 1953, the labor quarrel continued as pickets were still reported at the facility.
 Union representatives were still stating that Roberts “refused to bargain.”
-When the Pantagraph contacted Roberts the day before the report was published he just replied, “no comment.”
+When the Pantagraph contacted Roberts the day before the report was published, he replied, “No comment.”

 It's unknown when or if any settlement was reached as newspaper accounts ended coverage of the dispute.
 It would be assumed, though, that this labor dispute was just the first of several public relations problems experienced by the new UHF station.